 Many national organizations are dedicated to studying alcohol abuse and its effects.
 You can learn more about problem drinking from these sources:

-Signs a Parent Needs Help With Alcohol Addiction
+Signs a Parent Needs Help

 Several signs may indicate that your parent may be experiencing issues with alcohol use and may need to seek professional help.
 Among them are:

-- Drinking to address symptoms of hangover
+- They drink to address symptoms of a hangover.

 Very often, people who struggle with abuse of alcohol may hide how much alcohol they actually use, may not be truthful with themselves or others about their use of alcohol, or even outright deny that they have a problem.
 This can be even truer when it’s a parent trying to hide their drinking from their child.

 If you think your parent has a drinking problem, it requires a bit of a role reversal to discuss the issue.
 Your mom or dad may become very defensive because they are accustomed to being in the authority position with you.
 They may feel strange that you are essentially parenting them in this situation.
 Expect some initial pushback when you approach them about their drinking.